-When James M Deem visits schools and libraries in the United States and around the world to speak about Bodies from the Ice, he gives a PowerPoint presentation that includes many rare glacier images discovered during his research.
+When I visit schools and libraries to speak about Bodies from the Ice, I give a PowerPoint presentation that includes many rare glacier images discovered during my research.

-He discusses what people thought of glaciers long ago, in the days before science, and how, more recently, scientists have studied glaciers.
-He explains why scientists are concerned about the melting of glaciers now.
-He shows comparison photos of glaciers (then and now) to show how much they have melted in recent years.
+I discuss what people thought of glaciers long ago, in the days before science, and how, more recently, scientists have studied glaciers.
+I explain why scientists are concerned about the melting of glaciers now.
+I show comparison photos of glaciers (then and now) to clarify how much they have melted in recent years.

 A presentation about glaciers at Charlotte Country Day School (North Carolina)

-He explains the archaeology of melting glaciers: how glaciers were explored like long-lost continents and how people who died while crossing or climbing glaciers have been discovered at the melting edge of glaciers now that they are thawing.
-He discusses what scientists have found out about these discoveries by studying their remains and the artifacts that accompanied them.
-In particular, he emphasizes Ötzi the Iceman, showing how he was discovered and what fascinating objects and clothing were found with him.
-He traces how scientists eventually uncovered the cause of his death.
+I explain the archaeology of melting glaciers: how glaciers were explored like long-lost continents and how people who died while crossing or climbing glaciers have been discovered at the melting edge of glaciers now that they are thawing.
+I discuss what scientists have found out about these discoveries by studying their remains and the artifacts that accompanied them.
+In particular, I emphasize Ötzi the Iceman, showing how he was discovered and what fascinating objects and clothing were found with him.
+I trace how scientists eventually uncovered the cause of his death.

-Finally, he discusses the problems that may be caused by the melting of glaciers (lack of drinking water and possible rise in the sea level).
-His PowerPoint includes many rare images that he located when researching Bodies from the Ice: Melting Glaciers and the Recovery of the Past.
+Finally, I discuss the problems that may be caused by the melting of glaciers (lack of drinking water and possible rise in the sea level).
+My PowerPoint includes many rare images that I located when researching Bodies from the Ice: Melting Glaciers and the Recovery of the Past.